-The student may submit additional materials as indicated below:

-- □ I choose to submit additional evidence of my performance, noted here or attached. - □ I request that the following pertinent materials be obtained by the review committee from the course faculty

-This section is completed by the Chair of the Selection and Progression Committee

-Chair of Selection and Progression Committee receipt of the above appeal /evidence on (date): \\\\\\

-Chair of Selection and Progression consultation with the instructor on (date) \\\\\\

-- □ in person

-- □ phone

-- electronically

-- □ hard

-- copies

-Selection and Progression committee will provide exact details of information and any other evidence acquired:

-Within 5 business days from the meeting of the Selection and Progression Committee meeting the student & faculty will be informed of the Selection and Progression's decision and review of additional evidence sought (as checked & then explained below):

-Selection and Progression Committee recommendation based on evaluation of appeal [check decision below]:

-- □ Assigned grade remains - Course instructor is asked to reconsider grade based on the information gathered.
-This reconsidered grade will be final - Grade change to (enter new grade) is warranted

-Chair of Selection and Progression Committee Signature & Date \\\\\

-Baccalaureate Program Director Signature & Date \\\\\
+The stude ent may submit additional materials as indicated choose to submit additional evidence of my performance, noted here or attached.
+I request that the following pertinent materials be obtained by the review committee from the course faculty This secti ion is completed by the Chair of the Selection and Progression Committee Selection and Progression Committee receipt of the above appeal /evidence on □ i □ Selection and Progression consultation with the instructor on (date) in person phone electronically hard copies Selection and Progression committee will provide exact details of information and any other evidence acquired: informed business days from the meeting of the Selection and Progression Committee meeting the student & faculty will be do for the Selection and Progression's decision and review of additional evidence sought (as checked & then d below): below]: and Progression Committee recommendation based on evaluation of appeal [check decision Assigned grade remains Course instructor is asked to reconsider grade based on the information gathered.
+This reconsidered grade will be final Grade change to (enter new grade) is warranted Chair of S Selection and Progression Committee Signature & Date Baccalauı reate Program Director Signature & Date